 Communication is vital to our everyday lives.
-And there are so many ways in which we do it: voice, text, email, tweets, pokes, VIBER, Tikl, BBM, the list is virtually endless.
-So much do we take the ability to communicate for granted, that it is often overlooked in the planning phase of operations where, in reality, it should take centre stage.
+There are so many ways in which we do it: voice, text, email, tweets, FB Messenger, Whatsapp, Telegram, the list is virtually endless.
+The ability to communicate is taken for granted, so much so, that it is often overlooked in the planning phase of operations where, in reality, it should take center stage.

 Take the military scenario as an example.
-When an operation begins, the very first thing that will be established is a communications link between the front line and those directing operations.
-Without it the commanders can neither issue instructions to their forces, nor receive intelligence feedback; without communications they are deaf, dumb, blind and vulnerable and this is true for every other situation from the Boardroom to the Ops Room.
+When an operation begins, the very first thing that will be established is a communication plan, linking the front line with those directing operations.
+Without communication planning commanders can neither issue instructions to their forces nor receive intelligence feedback; without communications, they are deaf, dumb, blind and vulnerable and this is true for every other situation from the Boardroom to the Ops Room.

-So what are some of the things we should consider from a communications perspective during our operational planning phase?
+So, what should we consider, from a communications perspective, during our operational planning phase?

-First there is the nature of the operation itself.
+First, there is the nature of the operation itself.
 A close protection task will necessitate different communications choices to a surveillance task.
-A quick visit to the shops with your Principal will require a different approach to planning to accompany them on a safari into the African bush.
+A quick visit to the shops with your Principal will require a different approach to communication planning than it would to accompany them on a safari into the African bush.

 Second is the type of information you need to convey and the frequency (not radio frequency) with which you need to convey it.
 Are you giving a running commentary following a target on foot surveillance, or are you just giving regular check-ins with your ops room back at the Principal’s residence to let them know that the shopping trip is proceeding without incident?

-Third is the operational environment.
-Are you in a place where, to use communications devices openly and overtly might cause you problems?
-Are you likely to find yourself in a situation where you may be searched, perhaps on entering a building with a security scanner, and you then have to explain the presence of your carefully concealed covert radio and accessories.
+The third consideration is the operational environment.
+Are you in a place where to use communications devices, openly and overtly, might cause you problems?
+Are you likely to find yourself in a situation where you may be searched, perhaps on entering a building with a security scanner, and you then have to explain the presence of your carefully concealed covert radio and accessories?

-Fourth is the technology choice.
-Do you, or indeed should you, rely on third party networks for your communications?
+Next is a technology choice.
+Do you, or indeed should you, rely on third-party networks for your communications?
 Mobile phone use is taken for granted these days.
 We use them for everything from making ‘old fashioned’ voice calls to poking people and writing on their walls!!

-So what are some of the options and what are their merits?
+What are the options and what are their merits?

 The first and simplest choice is the one we’ve just discussed: mobile phones.
 Their conventional use to make voice calls or send text updates is well known and accepted.
-Some Smartphones allow you to install apps that will turn the phone into a short range ‘walkie-talkie’ using the phones on-board Bluetooth capability.
+Smartphones allow you to install apps that will turn the phone into a short range ‘walkie-talkie’ using the phones onboard Bluetooth/WiFi capability.

 However, it still presents its choices and challenges.
 What type of radios to choose?
 What make and model?
-Analogue or digital?
+Analog or digital?
 Clear or encrypted?
 Overt or covert?
 UHF or VHF?
 Trunked or standard?
-Licensed or licence free…..the list goes on.
+Licensed or license-free…..the list goes on.

-The thing to remember when it comes to communications is that ‘everything is possible’.
+The thing to remember when it comes to communication planning is that ‘everything is possible’.
 This may sound unlikely but I assure you it is true.
-With the right combination of equipment, technology and knowledge, there isn’t anywhere we can’t communicate.
+With the right combination of equipment, technology, and knowledge, there isn’t anywhere we can’t communicate.

 But that is the key to the whole communications question: combination.
 No single system should ever be used in isolation.
 Sometimes different systems need to be combined to achieve an objective, but even if they don’t there should always be a fall-back and, ideally another one after that.